 Warm-Up

 Getting your muscles warm is actually more important for injury prevention and performance than static stretching.
-Stretching used to be the first thing you'd do before the hard part of a workout or activity, but the new wisdom is that stretching cold is a bad idea
+Stretching used to be the first thing you'd do before the hard part of a workout or activity, but the new wisdom is that stretching cold is a bad idea.

 Rather, experts recommend warming up with a light jog or movement-based stretching like bodyweight lunges.
-For your leg workout warm-up at home, here are some of our favorite warm-up options.
+For your leg workout warm-up at home, here are some of our favourite warm-up options.
 As with all exercises, listen to your body and only push yourself as far as it feels safe.

-• Jumping jacks and bodyweight squats: Do a set of 15 jumping jacks, and then move right into 10 bodyweight squats.
+Jumping jacks and bodyweight squats: Do a set of 15 jumping jacks, and then move right into 10 bodyweight squats.
 Start the squats with your feet hip-width apart, and make sure to push your butt out as you lower down.
 Keep your knees from going in front of your toes.

 Alternate these two exercises for three sets You should be catching your breath when you squat and focusing on deep breaths during the jumping jacks.

-• High knees and lunges: Do the same structure and number of reps and sets as above, starting with high knees.
+High knees and lunges: Do the same structure and number of reps and sets as above, starting with high knees.
 Stand in place, and kick your bent left leg up so that your thigh is parallel to your chest (we're going gentle right now, no need to touch your chest), then switch back and forth.
 Add a bounce to increase your heart rate.

 One rep is one left and one right high knee.
 Do 15 reps before switching to alternating lunges.
 Take care that your front knee doesn't go in front of your toe.
 Do two total sets.